Should I translate my website? That’s a question many business owners ask themselves.

 That means if your site doesn’t show up high in the search results, there is little chance customers will click on your link.
 The likelihood gets even slimmer if you don’t even make it to the first page.

-What does that have to do with translations?
+What does that have to do with website translation?
 Well, when people search for anything on the web, they usually do so in their own language.
 That means, if your site does not exist in the language your (potential) customers use, they will forever be oblivious to your existence.

-In addition to that, having more than one language on your site allows you to cast wider net because more people will be able to find you online.
+In addition to that, translating your site to have more than one language allows you to cast wider net because more people will be able to find you online.
 For example, blogger Neil Patel increased his search traffic by 47% after translating his blog into 82 languages.

 You might not have to go to such lengths, however, it shows the effect that translating your website has on search engine performance.
 Plus, we already mentioned the effect of translations on conversion rates.
 These are also directly correlated with the time visitors spend on your site.
 The latter is another sign for Google that you offer high quality content and it will reward you for it.